aoswalt/prag-prog-notes/README.md

 #### Know Your Audience

-You're communicating only if you're conveying what you mean to convey—just talking isn't enough
+You're communicating only if you're conveying what you mean to convey - just talking isn't enough

 You can present this update in many different ways, depending on your audience